-- 1.1.
 The Code sets out the professional standards expected and the duty upon adults to abide by it.
 All adults have a duty to keep pupils safe, promote their welfare and to protect them from radicalisation (the Prevent Duty), abuse (sexual, physical and emotional), neglect and safeguarding concerns.
 This duty is, in part, exercised through the development of respectful, caring and professional relationships between adults and pupils and behaviour by adults that demonstrates integrity, maturity and good judgement.
-Following this Code will help to safeguard adults from being maliciously, falsely or mistakenly suspected or accused of misconduct in relation to pupils. - 1.2.
-For the purposes of this Code, the term and references to 'adult' means the following: governing body members, all teaching and other employees (whether or not paid or unpaid, employed or self-employed and whether or not employed directly by the School, external contractors providing services to pupils on behalf of the School, teacher trainees and other trainees/apprentices, volunteers and any other individuals who work for or provide services on behalf of or for the School to include but not limited to all those detailed in the single central record (as amended).
-For the purposes of this Code 'young person/people', 'pupils' and 'child/ren' includes all those for whom the School provides education or other services. - 1.3.
+Following this Code will help to safeguard adults from being maliciously, falsely or mistakenly suspected or accused of misconduct in relation to pupils.

+- 1.1.
+For the purposes of this Code, the term and references to 'adult' means the following: Fowlmere Governing Body and The Cam Trust members, all teaching and other employees (whether or not paid or unpaid, employed or self-employed and whether or not employed directly by Fowlmere School, external contractors providing services to pupils on behalf of Fowlmere school, teacher trainees and other trainees/apprentices, volunteers and any other individuals who work for or provide services on behalf of or for Fowlmere school to include but not limited to all those detailed in the single central record (as amended).
+For the purposes of this Code 'young person/people', 'pupils' and 'child/ren' includes all those for whom Fowlmere School provides education or other services. - 1.2.
 This Code takes account of the most recent versions of the following guidance (statutory and non-statutory): - 'Keeping Children Safe in Education' Department of Education ('DfE') (statutory) - Working Together to Safeguard Children' HM Government (statutory) - 'Guidance for Safer Working Practice for those Working with Children and Young People in Education Settings' (non-statutory)